-For information about the IACCT process for individuals transferring from inpatient psychiatric services to residential treatment services, please refer to the Magellan of Virginia website at: https://www.magellanofvirginia.com/for-providers/residential-program-process/.
-Additional information about the IACCT process is also available in the DMAS Residential Treatment Services Manual.
+For information about the IACCT process for individuals transferring from inpatient psychiatric services to residential treatment services, please refer to the DMAS Residential Treatment Services Manual.

 PSYCHIATRIC RESIDENTIAL TREATMENT FACILITY SERVICES

 As of June 30, 2017, Psychiatric Residential Treatment Facility services are defined in the Residential Treatment Services Manual.